Sea of clouds and Mt. Iwate seen from Hachimantai

 There are several theories about the origin of the name Hachimantai

-One theory is that the Sakanoue no Tamuramaro , visited this area and enshrined the Hachiman deity in prayer for victory in battle.
-Place names related to the battle remain in the mountains, such as "Gentamori," where Sakanoue no Tamuramaro's retainers, brothers Genta Tadayoshi and Tadaharu, are said to have hidden out to spy on the movements of the Emishi, giving a sense of the history of the battle that is said to have taken place.
+One theory suggestsTamuramaro, visited this area and enshrined Hachiman, the god of war, to pray for victory.
+In the mountains, place names related to the battle remain, such as "Gentamori," where Sakanoue no Tamuramaro's retainers, the brothers Genta Tadayoshi and Tadaharu, are said to have hidden to gather intelligence on the movements of the Emishi, giving a sense of the history of the battles that once took place here.

 Hachimantai in the evening with light shining through the clouds